Student Financial Services Information for Undergraduates

 Generally, a financial hold on a student account means that there is a balance due and/or there are outstanding requirements to be completed.
 Students with a financial hold should check their account balance and financial aid requirements through the student portal.
 A financial hold cannot be released until the student account is paid in full.

-- What is the difference between viewing my current statement and account status?
+- What is the difference between viewing my billing statement and current account balance?

-Your current statement is a snap-shot in time and reflects only transactions which occured prior to the statement date.
-Your current statement does not reflect transactions or payments which posted after the statement date.
-Account Status (or Current Account Balance) reflects recent account activity, including transactions which posted after your last statement was generated.
-If you just made a payment and want to verify the transaction, select the Account Status option.
+Your billing statement is a snap-shot in time and reflects only transactions which occurred prior to the statement date.
+Your billing statement does not reflect transactions or payments which posted after the statement date.
+Current Account Balance reflects recent account activity, including transactions which posted after your last statement was generated.
+If you just made a payment and want to verify the transaction, select the Current Account Balance option.

 Also, please keep in mind that your statement may include pending financial aid (financial aid which we expect to pay to your account) while your current account balance only reflects financial aid that has actually disbursed (paid) to your account.

-Your current statement and current account balance can be found by logging in through the student portal, or by
+Your billing statement and current account balance can be found by logging in through the student portal, or by

 using the Proxy or Guest Payer logins.